Jason Todd: Death

 In 1988's "A Death in the Family" storyline, Jason Todd discovers that Catherine Todd was not his biological mother, and runs away to find the woman who gave birth to him.
 After following several leads, including an Israeli Mossad agent and Shiva Woo-San, Todd finally tracks his biological mother Sheila Haywood to Ethiopia, where she works as an aid worker.
 While Todd is overjoyed to be reunited with his real mother, he soon discovers that she is being blackmailed by the Joker using her to provide him with medical supplies.
 Sheila herself has been embezzling from the aid agency and as part of the cover-up, she hands her son, having arrived as Robin, over to Joker.
 Joker beats the boy brutally with a crowbar and then leaves him and Sheila in the warehouse with a time bomb.
-Sheila and Jason try desperately to get out of the warehouse but are still inside as the bomb goes off.
+Sheila and Jason try desperately to escape the warehouse but the doors are locked as the bomb goes off.
 Batman arrives too late to save them and finds Jason's lifeless body in the rubble.
 Sheila lives just long enough to tell Batman that Jason died trying to protect her.
 The bodies are taken back to Gotham City for burial.
 Todd's death continued to haunt Batman afterward, as he considered it his greatest failure.
 He keeps the second Robin's uniform on display in the Batcave as a reminder.
 The Joker, on the other hand, would occasionally remind Batman of this loss to torment him.